subbota-a/coral/README.md

 **Why not use existing libraries?** They often include features you don't need in an **existing** project, along with other critical issues:

-- **Lack of extensibility** - Difficult to integrate with other coroutine primitives (e.g., asio)
+- **Lack of extensibility** - Difficult to integrate with other coroutine primitives (e.g. asio)
-- **Lack of [structured concurrency](https://ericniebler.com/2020/11/08/structured-concurrency)** - Essential thing to write reliable async code (e.g. asio, libcoro)
+- **Lack of [structured concurrency](https://ericniebler.com/2020/11/08/structured-concurrency)** - Essential for writing reliable async code (e.g. asio, libcoro)
 - **Abandoned maintenance** - e.g., cppcoro
-- **Application-level features** - Libraries bundle network I/O, file I/O, timers, schedulers, thread pools, etc — bringing extra dependencies to OS or other libraries. (e.g. libcoro, consurrentcpp, ...)
+- **Application-level features** - Libraries bundle network I/O, file I/O, timers, schedulers, thread pools, etc — bringing extra dependencies to OS or other libraries. (e.g. libcoro, concurrentcpp, ...)

 For new projects, a full-featured library might be perfect.
 But for existing codebases, **additional features introduce unnecessary dependencies**.
 Coral provides just the primitives, letting you integrate with your existing infrastructure (or compose with libraries like stdexec for executors).